Buying an apartment in Rotterdam, The Hague or Utrecht with a real estate agent

 To be able to find a property in Rotterdam, The Hague or Utrecht can be difficult, even when you are not an expat it can be hard.
 But buying a property is a good investment and the costs are normally lower than renting a place.
 Especially for expats because they charge them more rent.
 You are also saving some money because you are paying off your debt.
 Housing prices are relatively low in Holland compared to other large European cities and interest rates are extremely low at the moment (2019), what makes this an attractive time to purchase a house for everybody.
-There is a lot of money involved and most people want to be sure that they have a buying broker besides them who acts on their behalf.
+There is a lot of money involved and most people want to be sure that they have a real estate agent besides them who acts on their behalf.

 A buying broker will give you thorough advice about the current housing market, resolutive conditions, building aspects, local regulations and how to submit a competitive, but realistic negotiating offer which will also be worth it.
 If you bid more than the value of the property, the banks will not give you the money.
 Buying or renting an apartment in Rotterdam is a question a lot of expats ask themselves.
 In this city the prices will go up the most (and have gone so far), which makes buying there a very good investment for the coming years and even more attractive than in other cities.

 We are a VBO (vereniging bemiddeling onroerend goed) real estate office, the trade association for professionals and reliable brokers and appraisers.
 As a VBO broker we have completed an all-round training as a real estate agent.
 Every year, we have to take compulsory training courses to keep our knowledge up-to-date.